 Driving down the Hana Highway is almost like a rite of passage to say that you’ve been to Maui.
 The winding roads immerse you in stunning rainforests and wondrous seascapes.
 Driving the Road to Hana is definitely an all-day activity; plan to stop several times throughout the day to appreciate the beautiful views along the way.

 If you’ve never seen a Rainbow Eucalyptus tree before, you are in for a real treat.
-The trees look as if someone took watercolors and painted the tree trunks and branches with beautiful rainbow hues.
+The trees look like someone took watercolors and painted the tree trunks and branches with beautiful rainbow hues.

 The next two places you should stop on the Road to Hana are Ohe’o Gulch and Pipiwai Trail.
 These spots are both parts of Haleakala National Park, so they are very well-managed.
 Ohe’o Gulch is also known as Seven Sacred Pools, though most would argue there are more than seven.